Intro background

 Resources for Active and Electric Transport

 Gas-powered vehicles are the largest source of emissions in Silicon Valley.
-Switching to an electric vehicle powered with clean electricity or getting around under your own power by biking or walking is often the single biggest action one can take to protect the planet and doesn’t require sacrificing comfort and is often more fun!
+Switching to an electric vehicle powered by clean electricity or getting around by biking or walking is often the single biggest action one can take to protect the planet.It doesn’t require sacrificing comfort and is often more fun!

 Driving electric saves money!
 Take charge and lead the way to kick fossil fuels for good!